KDE/angelfish/README.md

 ### Building

 If you are using a rolling release distribution, you can install the dependencies using your package manager.
-Otherwise, use kdesrc-build to build angelfish and its dependencies.
-Setting up kdesrc-build is documented in the [Community Wiki](https://community.kde.org/Get_Involved/development#Set_up_kdesrc-build)
+Otherwise, use kde-builder to build angelfish and its dependencies.
+Setting up kde-builder is documented in the [Community Wiki](https://community.kde.org/Get_Involved/development)

 Currently the dependencies are:
  * Qt (including QtCore, QtQuick, QtTest, QtGui, QtSvg, QtQuickControls2, QtSql and optionally QtFeedback)